fuadsaud/fuadsaud.github.io/resume.md

 #### Avelã ([avela.me](//avela.me))
 ##### Software Developer - April 2013 to April 2014

 Avelã makes CRM software for medical clinics.
-I deal with a lot of legacy code and refactoring apps written using Ruby on Rails.
+I used to deal with a lot of legacy code and refactor apps written using Ruby on Rails, JavaScript and MySQL databases.

 #### Ocapi ([www.ocapi.com.br](//www.ocapi.com.br))
 ##### Software Developer - July 2012 to January 2013